-In an effort to provide investors with additional information regarding its results, the Company refers to various GAAP financial measures and one non-GAAP financial measure which management believes provides useful information to investors.
+In an effort to provide investors with additional information regarding its results, the Company refers to various GAAP financial measures and one non-GAAP financial measure, EBITDA, which management believes provides useful information to investors.
 This non-GAAP measure may not be comparable to similarly titled measures being disclosed by other companies.
 In addition, the Company believes that the non-GAAP financial measure should be considered in addition to, and not in lieu of, GAAP financial measures.
-The Company believes that this non-GAAP measure is useful to understanding its operating results and the ongoing performance of its underlying business.
+The Company believes that EBITDA is useful to understanding its operating results and the ongoing performance of its underlying business, as EBITDA provides information on the Company's ability to meet its capital expenditure and working capital requirements, and is also an indicator of profitability.
+The Company believes that this reporting provides better transparency and comparability to the Company operating results.
 The Company uses both GAAP and non-GAAP financial measures to evaluate the Company's financial performance.